EthanLi0316/my-travel-journal/README.md

 ## Usage

-    -Open your browser and go to http://localhost:5173 to view the application.
+-   Open your browser and go to http://localhost:5173 to view the application.